MaidenVoyageSoftware/jsonToWebVtt/README.md

 # jsonToWebVtt
-Converts from AWS Transcribe JSON to WebVTT
+1Converts from AWS Transcribe JSON to WebVTT

 # Example Usage
 Get the vtt file as a string